Fm233/LineUpNotifier/README.md

 # Line Up Notifier

-The software reads video stream from connected webcam or Bilibili Live (downloaded using `bilibili-live-recorder`, will be sent to `rtsp-simple-server` via `ffmpeg` first), and analyzes the stream with `yolov7`.
+The software reads video stream from connected webcam or Bilibili Live (downloaded using [bilibili-live-recorder](https://github.com/zachMelody/bilibili-live-recorder), will be sent to [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server) via [ffmpeg](https://github.com/FFmpeg/FFmpeg) first), and analyzes the stream with [yolov7](https://github.com/WongKinYiu/yolov7).

-After getting a rough number of people in stream, it sends a warning message to a certain QQ group using `nonebot`, if the number is low enough.
+After getting a rough number of people in stream, it sends a warning message to a certain QQ group using [Nonebot](https://github.com/nonebot/nonebot), if the number is low enough.

 ## Requirements